Livonians: Modern situation

 Furthermore, on February 4, 1992, the Latvian government created a cultural historic protected territory called Līvõd rānda – the Livonian Coast – which included all twelve of the Livonian villages: Lūžņa (Livonian: Lūž), Miķeļtornis (Pizā), Lielirbe (Īra), Jaunciems (Ūžkilā), Sīkrags (Sīkrõg), Mazirbe (Irē), Košrags (Kuoštrõg), Pitrags (Pitrõg), Saunags (Sǟnag), Vaide (Vaid), Kolka (Kūolka), and Melnsils (Mustānum).
 The Latvian government discourages settlement of ethnic Latvians and other non-Livonians in this area and prohibits alterations to historic village sites.
 Also, it is prohibited for anyone to start a hotel, restaurant, or other public establishment which might adversely influence the Livonian culture or draw outsiders into the area.

 Today, many Latvians claim to have some Livonian ancestry.
 However, there are only 176 people in Latvia who identify themselves as Livonian.
 According to data from 1995, the Livonian language was spoken by no more than 30 people, of whom only nine were native speakers.
 An article published by the Foundation for Endangered Languages in 2007 stated that there were only 182 registered Livonians and a mere six native speakers.
 "The last Livonian", who had learned the Livonian language as a part of an unbroken chain of Livonian generations, was Viktors Bertholds (b.
 1921).
 He was buried on 28 February 2009 in the Livonian village of Kolka in Courland.

-The Livonian Dāvis Stalts was elected into the Latvian parliament, the Saeima in 2011.
+The Livonian Dāvis Stalts was elected into the Latvian parliament, the Saeima in the 2011 Latvian parliamentary election.
 In 2018, after being re-elected to the Saeima, Janīna Kursīte-Pakule delivered her oath in Livonian before being asked to retake it in Latvian, which she did in the Livonian dialect of Latvian.
+In 2018, the Livonian Institute at the University of Latvia (Lețmō Iļīzskūol Līvõd institūt) was established to promote research and awareness of the language.
+It is led by linguist and activist Valts Ernštreits.

-Currently, the Livonian language is being revived, with some 210 persons having some knowledge of the language at a A1 or A2 level.
+In 2020, it was reported that newborn Kuldi Medne had become the only living person who speaks Livonian as their first language.
+Her parents are Livonian language revival activists Jānis Mednis and Renāte Medne.
+In October 2022, they published Kūldaläpš.
+Zeltabērns ('Golden Child'), a book in Livonian and Latvian for children and parents, with plans for subsequent books and an audio version.
+The Livonian language is being revived, with some 210 persons having some knowledge of the language at a A1 or A2 level as of 2011.

+2023 was proclaimed as Livonian Heritage Year by the University of Latvia Livonian Institute in cooperation with the UNESCO Latvian National Commission and the Latvian National Cultural Center.
+Various events were held by individuals and institutions.
+In 2023, the first of 171 approved road signs in Latvia with Latvian and Livonian text were placed on the border of Talsi Municipality.
+During the 2023 Latvian Song and Dance Festival, for the first time in the history of the event, a song with Livonian lyrics was featured.